Zearin/cucumber/content/cucumber/hooks.md

 end
 ```

-`Around` hooks will run "around" a scenario.
-This can be used to wrap the execution of a scenario in a block.
-The Around hook receives a scenario object and a block (Proc) object.
+`Around` hooks will run "around" a Scenario.
+This can be used to wrap the execution of a Scenario in a block.
+The `Around` hook receives a Scenario object and a block (`Proc`) object.
 The scenario will be executed when you invoke `block.call`.

-The following example will cause scenarios tagged with `@fast` to fail if the execution takes longer than 0.5 seconds:
+The following example will cause Scenarios tagged with `@fast` to fail if the execution takes longer than 0.5 seconds:

 ```ruby
 Around('@fast') do |scenario, block|